We See

 Strength training to improve physical capacity, without exacerbation of symptoms (if applicable)

 Living with chronic and widespread pain can impact your ability to shop, prepare, cook and eat the food that you need to maintain adequate nutrition.
-Many people with Chronic Pain Syndrome or Fibromyalgia also experience abdominal pain and other gastrointestinal symptoms that can make enjoying food difficult.
-Research suggests a link between chronic pain and IBS.

 Our dietitians pride themselves on their ability to meet you at your capacity, and help you implement a range of 'fatigue-friendly food strategies' in a realistic and sustainable way.